 What if Joseph continues to be angry against us Here anger is spoken of as if it was something physical that Joseph could hold in his hands.

-Alternate translation: "What if Joseph is actually wants to repay us in full for all the evil we did to him Avenging oneself against someone who harmed h
+physical that Joseph could hold in his hands.
 Alternate translation: "What if Joseph is actually still angry with us"